sanketparmar/sink_net/README.md

 **sink_net** driver creates a dummy network interface with sink0.
 All the packets transmitted to this interface will be discarded and the status count will be updated.

-This driver also exposed the PROCFS file "sink_net_tx_status".
+This driver also exposed the PROCFS file "sink_net_status".

 Reading this file gives the details of transmitted packets.
 Writing into this file will reset/update the packet counts and bytes.